Who London Ltd

 • If you have consented to receive our e-newsletter and/or subscribed to it on our website or via Facebook, we will provide updates by email in which case we will disclose your email address and possibly your name, gender, date of birth and mobile number if you have provided this information, and any notes from our verbal or email conversation (such as who referred you to us, where you are based, or what types of events you are interested in) to our newsletter software provider and their associated software providers.

 • For our website to function for its purpose, with the use of third party technologies.

 • For third party spamming detection to protect our site from external spamming, which would otherwise interfere with our site.

-• To ask you for and store feedback and comments after attending a Who London event using our survey software provider SurveyMonkey and any associated software providers.
+• To ask you for and store feedback and comments after attending a Who London event using our email marketing software and their associated providers.